strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Cowrie.md

 /var/lib/docker/overlay2/49cb1d1569dac74ee9793c9efb526ae1ba35b8e4a31b14a1a1c8c30bc70dc953/diff/cowrie/cowrie-git/etc/cowrie.cfg.dist

-Ok, that command is just horrid.
+Ok, that path is just horrid.
 The long number is a unique idea for our Cowrie system.
 Apparently, Docker Reaaaaalllly did not collisions.
 The overlay2 denotes this a a writeable layer for our container.

 Basically, this means we can edit our system in this directory.